 The contract in question is in the form of a letter dated April 17, 1968, addressed to Ingram and signed by English, as follows:

-In connection with the land located in Collin County, Texas, which I purchased from J. Garland Cook and wife, Flora Lou Cook, as evidenced by deed dated October 9, 1967, and recorded in Volume 698, Page 94 of the Deed Records of Collin County, Texas, said property being known as the Flying "M" Ranch property, I offer to you the following proposal:
+In connection with the land located in Collin County, Texas, which I purchased from J. Garland Cook and wife, Flora Lou Cook, as evidenced by deed dated October 9, 1967, and recorded in Volume 698, Page 94 of the Deed Records of Collin County, Texas, said property being known as the Flying “M” Ranch property, I offer to you the following proposal: I propose to carve out of the above described land a rectangular tract sufficiently large to take in the main house, the barns, stables and pens, and extending back far enough to take in the lake.
+The exact dimensions will, of course, have to be determined by survey.

-The foregoing tract of land I propose to reserve entirely unto myself for such *316 use as I care to make of it.
-With respect to the remainder of the land, however, and in consideration of services rendered and to be rendered by you during the time I am the owner of said lands in helping to manage and operate the same, and helping to negotiate any sale thereof, I offer to pay to you a sum equal to one-fourth of the "net profits" which may be realized out of any sale or sales of said "remaining lands" (the term "remaining lands" means all of the lands save and except the tract carved out which I have above described).
-Further, I offer that in the event of your death prior to the sale of all of the "remaining lands", the amount which I offer to pay you will be paid over to your surviving widow, provided you are survived by her.
+The foregoing tract of land I propose to reserve entirely unto myself for suchuse as I care to make of it.
+With respect to the remainder of the land, however, and in consideration of services rendered and to be rendered by you during the time I am the owner of said lands in helping to manage and operate the same, and helping to negotiate any sale thereof, I offer to pay to you a sum equal to one-fourth of the “net profits” which may be realized out of any sale or sales of said “remaining lands” (the term “remaining lands” means all of the lands save and except the tract carved out which I have above described).
+Further, I offer that in the event of your death prior to the sale of all of the “remaining lands”, the amount which I offer to pay you will be paid over to your surviving widow, provided you are survived by her.

 The term “net profits” as used herein will be calculated as follows: From the net sales price realized from the sale of the “remaining lands” (which term shall mean the gross sale price less expenses of sale) there shall be deducted all moneys which I shall have paid out in connection with the acquisition of the whole of the lands constituting the Flying “M” Ranch.
 There shall also be deducted all moneys which I shall have paid out in placing permanent improvements on said lands.
 The term “moneys paid out” shall include all such moneys, whether paid out in the form of purchase price, interest or expense, so long as they were incurred in connection with the acquisition thereof or the making of permanent improvements thereon.
 The term “moneys paid out” shall not include, however, moneys paid out for purchase of cattle and other personal property situated on said lands.
 The difference between the net sale price of the “remaining lands” and the sum total of the moneys paid out to be deducted therefrom shall constitute the “net profits”.
 Your share of the money equal to the “net profits”, as herein defined, will be paid to you as and when “net profits” are received by me.

 Your signature signifying the acceptance of this offer on the bottom of this letter will constitute a contract between us.
-When so accepted, such contract will be binding upon me and upon my heirs, executors, administrators and assigns as an enforceable obligation against me and my estate. [emphasis added]
+When so accepted, such contract will be binding upon me and upon my heirs, executors, administrators and assigns as an enforceable obligation against me and my estate, [emphasis added]

 Ingram accepted the proposal on April 18, 1968, by signing at the bottom as suggested.
 Shortly afterward he moved to the ranch, and he managed it until October 1968, when English terminated his employment.
 Three years later, in November 1971, English sold the entire ranch, but declined to pay Ingram any part of the proceeds.
 Ingram did not participate in any of the negotiations for the sale.